arjanjohan/1inch-fusion-move-resolver/contracts/aptos/README.md

 ## Overview

-The protocol enables secure cross-chain swaps through a clean separation of concerns with hacklocked and timelocked escrows.
-It consists of several key components:
+The protocol enables secure cross-chain swaps through a clean separation of concerns with hashlocked and timelocked escrows.
+It consists of several key components that work together to provide a secure, trustless cross-chain swap experience.

 ### Core Components

 1. **Fusion Orders (`fusion_order.move`)**
    - User-created orders that can be cancelled before pickup
-   - Order creation with safety deposit requirements
+   - Includes safety deposit requirements
    - Order cancellation by owner
-   - Resolver pickup functionality for converting to escrow
+   - Friend function for converting to escrow

 2. **Escrow (`escrow.move`)**
    - Secure asset escrow with timelock and hashlock protection